ROCm/rocm-install-on-linux/docs/install/quick-start.rst

                    .. note::

-                       For AZL, the latest amdgpu version supported is from the ROCm 6.2.2 release.
+                       For Azure Linux, the latest amdgpu version supported is from the ROCm 6.2.2 release.

                 {% endfor %}